-- disagreement with a decision where there is a statutory procedure for challenging that decision (such as for Freedom of Information and Subject Access Requests), or an established appeals process followed throughout the sector - such as Council Tax or Non-Domestic Rating and Register of Electors - Formal complaints concerning valuations under the Valuation Acts - Objections to inclusions in the Register of Electors - a request for information under the Data Protection or Freedom of Information (Scotland) Acts - a grievance by a staff member or a grievance relating to employment or staff recruitment - a concern raised internally by a member of staff (which was not about a service they received, such as a whistleblowing concern) - a concern about a child or an adult's safety - an attempt to reopen a previously concluded complaint or to have a complaint reconsidered where we have already given our final decision - abuse or unsubstantiated allegations about our organisation or staff where such actions would be covered by our Dignity at Work policy or - a concern about the actions or service of a different organisation, where we have no involvement in the issue (except where the other organisation is delivering services on our behalf). - 6.
+- disagreement with a decision where there is a statutory procedure for challenging that decision (such as for freedom of information and subject access requests), or an established appeals process - such as council tax or nondomestic rating and the electoral register - Formal complaints concerning valuations under the Valuation Acts - Objections to inclusions in the Electoral Register - a request for information under the Data Protection or Freedom of Information (Scotland) Acts - a grievance by a staff member or a grievance relating to employment or staff recruitment - a concern raised internally by a member of staff (which was not about a service they received, such as a whistleblowing concern) - an attempt to reopen a previously concluded complaint or to have a complaint reconsidered where we have already given our final decision - abuse or unsubstantiated allegations about our organisation or staff where such actions would be covered by our Unacceptable Actions Policy - a concern about the actions or service of a different organisation, where we have no involvement in the issue (except where the other organisation is delivering services on our behalf). - 6.
 If other procedures or rights of appeal can help you resolve your concerns, we will give information and advice to help you.